Skip to content

 Linger towns

-• Sharon Springs is the best place to slow down if you want this stretch to feel distinctive instead of merely transitional
+• Sharon Springs is the best place to slow down if you want this stretch to feel distinctive instead of merely connector-focused

 • Cooperstown can justify extra time only as a route-adjacent add-on, not as the spine of the segment